General Terms and Conditions

 3.2 The accommodation provider is entitled to make the conclusion of the accommodation contract conditional on the provision of a down payment by the contracting party.
 In this case, the accommodation provider is obligated to inform the contracting party of the required down payment prior to accepting the written or verbal order of the contracting party.
 Should the contracting party agree (in writing or verbally) with the down payment, the accommodation contract is concluded when the contracting party’s declaration of agreement regarding the provision of the down payment is received by the accommodation provider.

-3.3 The contracting party is obligated to provide the down payment of 30% of the total sum of a rental object at the latest upon conclusion of the reservation.
+3.3 The contracting party is obligated to provide the down payment of 40% of the total sum of a rental object at the latest upon conclusion of the reservation.
+The remaining payment is due 14 days before arrival.
 The costs for the transaction (e.g. transfer fees etc.) are borne by the contracting party.
 For credit and debit cards, the conditions of the respective card company apply.

 3.4 The down payment is a partial payment of the agreed fee.